 In 2020, the number of target sampling stations remained at 355.
 The 350 successful sampling stations from the 2019 trawl survey were used as fixed stations in 2020 and five new sampling stations (three abandoned sampling stations plus two sampling stations that lay outside their assigned square grid areas in 2019) were randomly generated (Fig. 2).

 The Avalon Voyager II, a 65-foot stern-trawling (850 HP) fiberglass boat, was used to conduct the 2020 trawl survey between July 13th and September 10th (Fig. 2).
 A total of 353 stations were successfully trawled in 2020; two sampling grids were abandoned due to sampling difficulty.
-For a description of the trawl used, see Moriyasu et al. (2008).
+For a description of the trawl net used, see Moriyasu et al. (2008).

 All stations were fished between morning and evening civil twilight hours.
 A 3:1 warp-to-depth ratio was applied at all stations, to a maximum warp length of 550-575 fathoms.
 The start time of each tow was estimated using data from a Star Oddi tilt-angle probe attached to the trawl footrope.
 The target duration of each tow was five minutes at a target speed of two knots.
 The area swept by the trawl was calculated using the width of the trawl opening, as measured using a pair of eSonar sensors affixed to the trawl wings, and the speed of the survey vessel according to GPS observations.